-What she did have, though, was access to quality ingredients.
+What Nana Ling did have back in 1941 was access to quality ingredients.
 Nana Ling had her own cow!
 So, that’s where we started with this recipe for old fashioned homemade ice cream – with quality ingredients.
 The Australian company Made by Cow claims to be the first company in the world to sell safe-to-drink raw milk.
 It’s about four times the cost of regular milk but about 100 times as tasty!

 After investing in this quality milk, and resisting the temptation to just drink it all down, we set to work.

-The results of our homemade ice cream experiment
+The results of our old-fashioned ice cream experiment

 I’d like to say the results were amazing.
 While the ice cream was lovely and the taste factor was excellent, there was a little too much ice in our ice cream.